koenrane/KR-new-site/content/behavioural-statistics-for-a-maze-solving-agent.md

 ### These decision-influences are probably not statistical artifacts

-We've repeated this particular test dozens of time and got very consistent results: individually predictive variables outside 1-3) always go near zero or sign-flip.
+We've repeated this particular test dozens of time and got consistent results: individually predictive variables outside 1-3) always go near zero or sign-flip.
 Results also remained consistent on a second batch of 10,000 test-runs.
-Considering a range of regressions on a range of train/validation splits, the regression coefficient signs of 1-3) are very stable.
+Considering a range of regressions on a range of train/validation splits, the regression coefficient signs of 1-3) are stable.
 The magnitudes[^6] of the regression coefficients fluctuate a bit across regressions and splits, but are reasonably stable.

 Furthermore, we regressed upon 200 random subsets of our variables, and the cheese/decision-square distance regression coefficients _never_ experienced a sign flip.
 The cheese/top-right Euclidean distance had a few sign flips.
 Other variables sign-flip much more frequently.